yhuacode/pmrace-vagrant/EXPERIMENTS.md

 The `WORKLOAD` should be one of `pclht`, `clevel`, `cceh`, `fast_fair`, and `memcached`.
 The optional `SCALE` should be `sample` (the default value for a small seed scale) or `full`.
 Check found bugs using the command `./scripts/exp1_count_found_bugs.sh`

 **Expected Results**: The end of the output is the statistics of unique bugs found by PMRace (Table 1).
 A unique bug represents a group of bugs reading non-persisted data, which are written by the same store instruction (i.e., multiple reader instructions but one writer instruction).
-The summarized bug reports are in corresponding report folders (please refer to the command outputs of `./scripts/exp1_count_found_bugs.sh`) for tested PM workloads.
+The summarized bug reports are in corresponding report folders (please refer to the outputs of `./scripts/exp1_count_found_bugs.sh`) for tested PM workloads.

 Note that one of the non-PM concurrency bug (classified as "other bugs" in the paper), i.e., the missing of unlock in `clht_update()`, is not the target of this experiment and is not reproduced.
 In fact, the bug about unlock missing is easy to manifest in testing.
 However, in order to get rid of unnecessary hang due to the missing of unlock and facilitate evaluation, we have already fixed the bug in the patch.
 As a result, the number of "other bugs" for P-CLHT in this experiment is 1 instead of 2.